 Author: Arvind Gupta

 Summary: In this short inspiring piece, Gupta explains critical moments he has been motivated to write, including chances to explain scientific phenomena.
 He urges readers to appreciate the human mind and the joy of experimentation.
-This piece could be used as a model “why I write” piece and/or to start a discussion of content area writers/writing.
+This piece could be used as a model “why I write” piece and/or to start a discussion of content area writers/writing and student engagement.
 There is a link out to a great TED Talk.

 Original Date of Publication: October 7, 2011

 I primarily write because there are readers.
 In 1986, I wrote my first book—Matchstick Models & Other Science Experiments.
 It was translated in 12 Indian languages and sold close to a million copies.
 I was flooded with letters from children, teachers, and parents who liked the science activities.
 This inspired me to write more.

 I also write because I have something to say.
 In India, rare is a school which has a science lab.
 All science is learned by rote.
 Children mug up definitions and formulas and spit them out in exams.
 The government hasn’t the money to put science labs in schools.
 Labs with burettes, pipettes, and kids in white coats are expensive.
 So the science equipment is permanently locked in cupboards to gather dust.
 People forget that the most precious and sacred piece of apparatus in the whole lab is the child’s mind!